FellippeHeitor/InForm/README.md

 ![InForm logo](InForm/resources/Application-icon-128.png)

-InForm-PE is a GUI engine and WYSIWYG interface designer for [QB64-PE](https://github.com/a740g/QB64pe).
-It's main goal is to generate *event-driven* QB64-PE applications.
+[InForm-PE](https://github.com/a740g/InForm-PE) is a GUI engine and WYSIWYG interface designer for [QB64-PE](https://github.com/a740g/QB64pe).
+It is a fork of [InForm](https://github.com/FellippeHeitor/InForm), authored by [Fellippe Heitor](https://github.com/FellippeHeitor).

+InForm-PE's main goal is to generate *event-driven* QB64-PE applications.
 This means that you design a graphical user interface with interactive controls and then write the code to respond to such controls once they are manipulated.

 Wiki: <https://github.com/a740g/InForm-PE/wiki>